 Key Findings:

-- Competitors had stronger accessibility features, such as alt text and screen reader compatibility.
+- Competitors had better accessibility features (e.g., alt text, screen reader compatibility).

 Contextual Inquiries